 This is a variation of our stovetop oatmeal base recipe.
 If you love our oats recipes, you’ll love this simple banana oatmeal recipe!
-It takes less than 10 minutes to prepare, is made with pantry staples, packed with nutrition, and full of flavor.
+It takes less than 10 minutes to prepare, uses pantry staples, is packed with nutrition and full of flavor.
 Make a batch of banana almond oatmeal for an energizing start to your day!

 Must-Know Cooking Skills

 Learning how to make stovetop oatmeal is as easy as 1-2-3!
 Combine, stir, and simmer – that’s it!

 The basic oatmeal to water ratio is 1:2, but because we use milk for half of the liquid in the recipe, it is 1:1:1 (oatmeal:water:milk).

 Combine the first five ingredients to ensure even flavor distribution.

 If you want a creamier oatmeal, use a creamy milk.
 Skim and almond milk are thinner, whereas whole milk and cashew are creamier.
 Be mindful of daily saturated fat intake if using whole.